 Again, have fun with cultural settings.
 Let your mind run free.
 Remove the shackles of reality.
 Anything is possible in a world of your own creation.

-I’ve invested a lot of time and energy into studying the craft of worldbuilding.
+I’ve invested a lot of time and energy into studying the craft of building worlds.
 For years I’ve used Sanderson’s approach, but I found it had some limitations, namely to do with revealing a world, which is the biggest issue according to readers (see my research on the reasons why people stop reading a book).

 So using the guiding principles Sanderson has set out, I added my own spin and defined a theory I call natural worldbuilding.
 It provides the cure for the info dump and the means by which to know the right amount of detail to reveal in your story.